Bosonic Rational Conformal Field Theories in Small Genera, Chiral Fermionization, and Symmetry/Subalgebra Duality: Overview

 There are two parts to studying a two-dimensional unitary, bosonic RCFT.
 The first part is the specification of a chiral algebra $\V$ --- known in mathematics as a vertex operator algebra (VOA) --- to serve as the sector of holomorphic local operators of the theory.
 The chiral algebra of an RCFT has two important invariants associated with it: its central charge $c$, and an abstract mathematical object $\Cat\cong \Rep(\V)$ known as a unitary modular tensor category (UMTC) \cite{Moore:1988qv,Huang:2005gs} which encodes various coarse features of the representation theory of $\V$, like its fusion rules and the $\SL_2(\ZZ)$ representation which governs the transformation properties of its characters (see \S\ref{subsec:overview:characters}).\footnote{More precisely, the UMTC $\Cat$ encodes the modular representation up to a small ambiguity which can be fixed by specifying the central charge modulo $24$.} Alternatively, using the well-known relationship between UMTCs and three-dimensional topological quantum field theories (TQFTs) \cite{Witten:1988hf,Elitzur:1989nr,Reshetikhin:1990pr,Reshetikhin:1991tc,turaev2020quantum,bakalov2001lectures}, one can more physically think of $\Cat$ as representing the bulk (2+1)D TQFT which supports $\V$ on its boundary.
 Together, these two invariants $(c,\Cat)$ are known as the \emph{genus} of $\V$, generalizing an analogous invariant of lattices \cite{Hohn:2002dm}.\footnote{See \cite{Moriwaki:2020ktv} for another generalization of the notion of the genus of a lattice, which is inequivalent to the one which is used in this paper.} We sometimes use the notation $\Gen(c,\Cat)$ to refer to the set of (isomorphism classes) of chiral algebras in the genus $(c,\Cat)$.

 The second part is the specification of a modular invariant, which organizes the Hilbert space of the RCFT into irreducible modules of $\V$ and its complex conjugate.\footnote{For simplicity of exposition, we restrict ourselves to theories whose left-moving and right-moving chiral algebras are the same, though everything we say has a ``heterotic'' generalization.} It turns out that $\Cat$ distills just enough information from $\V$ that the problem of finding a physically consistent modular invariant can be phrased completely in terms of finding a special kind of ``algebra object'' in the abstract category $\Cat$, and otherwise does not depend on the precise choice of chiral algebra $\V$ which is used \cite{Fuchs:2002cm}.
-Thus, these two parts may be cleanly separated from one another, and studied independently.
+Equivalently, a modular invariant is defined by the choice of a topological surface operator in the TQFT corresponding to $\mathcal{C}$ \cite{Kapustin:2010if}, or, by folding, a topological boundary condition in the doubled theory $\mathcal{C}\boxtimes \overline{\mathcal{C}}$ (see Figure \ref{fig:KS}).
+The upshot is that these two parts may be cleanly separated from one another, and studied independently.

 Now, fix $c^\ast$ to be a positive number, and $p^\ast$ to be a positive integer.
 In light of the discussion above, it is natural to organize the problem of classifying bosonic RCFTs as follows. \\

 \textbf{Bosonic $(c^\ast,p^\ast)$-Classification Problem}: \emph{Classify all two-dimensional, unitary, bosonic rational conformal field theories whose (maximally extended) chiral algebra $\V$ belongs to a genus $(c,\Cat)$ with $c\leq c^\ast$ and $\mathrm{rank}(\Cat)\leq p^\ast$.}\\